Nigerian court orders seizure of former oil minister's $37.5 million property

-LAGOS (Reuters) - A Nigerian court has ordered that a $37.5 million property owned by former oil minister Diezani Alison-Madueke be seized, the state news agency said, as she faces charges of corruption and money laundering.
+LAGOS (Reuters) - A Nigerian court has ordered the temporary seizure of a $37.5 million property owned by a former oil minister, the state news agency said, the latest move related to graft allegations against a lynchpin of the last administration.

+Diezani Alison-Madueke, a key figure in the administration of former President Goodluck Jonathan who served as petroleum minister in the OPEC member country from 2010 to 2015, has been dogged by corruption allegations over the last year.

-The U.S. Justice Department filed a civil complaint last Friday aimed at recovering about $144 million in assets allegedly obtained through bribes to Alison-Madueke, petroleum minister from 2010 to 2015 under the presidency of Goodluck Jonathan.
+The U.S. Justice Department filed a civil complaint last Friday aimed at recovering about $144 million in assets allegedly obtained through bribes to the former minister.

+A lawyer representing the former minister did not immediately respond to a request for comment on Thursday.

 Alison-Madueke's whereabouts are unclear, but she was last known to be in Britain.

 In April, she was charged in absentia with money laundering by Nigeria's financial crimes agency.

-She had previously denied to Reuters any wrongdoing when questioned about missing public funds and corruption allegations.
+In October 2015, she was briefly arrested in London for questioning about allegations related to missing public funds but no charges were brought against her.
+Prior to her arrest she had denied to Reuters any wrongdoing when asked about missing public funds and corruption allegations.

-On Wednesday the Federal High Court in the commercial capital Lagos issued the order over Alison-Madueke's property in the city's upmarket Banana Island district which she bought in 2013, the News Agency of Nigeria (NAN) said.
+On Wednesday the Federal High Court in the commercial capital Lagos issued the order over Alison-Madueke's property in the city's upmarket Banana Island area which she bought in 2013, the News Agency of Nigeria (NAN) said.

+The property is an apartment block situated in a heavily guarded gated community where some of the richest people in the country have properties worth millions of dollars.
+The area is also popular with expat oil executives.

-It also ordered a temporary freeze on sums of $2.74 million and 84.54 million naira ($269,000) that were said to be part of the rent collected on the property.
+The court also ordered a temporary freeze on sums of $2.74 million and 84.54 million naira ($269,000) that were said to be part of the rent collected on the property.

 The temporary seizure orders were made following an application to the court by the Economic and Financial Crimes Commission (EFCC).